 Quick Fix Homemade Breakfast Sausage

 I’ve made homemade breakfast sausage from scratch before.
 I picked up a few pork shoulders, trimmed them, ground them (twice) and added seasonings.
 But I don’t always have the time (or energy, really) to do all that work.
 That’s when my quick fix homemade breakfast sausage comes in handy.

-Note: It’s not uncommon for many homemade sausage recipes to say that you should refrigerate your mixer bowl and even utensils before starting.
-I agree if you’re grinding your meats from rough cuts, but in this case we start with already-ground pork so I don’t think it’s necessary to start out ‘cold’.
+It’s not uncommon for many homemade sausage recipes to say that you should refrigerate your mixer bowl and even utensils before starting.
+I agree if you’re grinding your meats from rough cuts.
+But in this case we start with already-ground pork so I don’t think it’s necessary to start out ‘cold’.
 That doesn’t mean that you can’t.
 And it might be a good idea if you’re working in a particularly warm kitchen or area.

+Quick Fix Homemade Breakfast Sausage